fireinrain/github-trending/TrendsHist.md

 ## Unknown

+* 【2024-08-09】[microsoft / powerbi\-desktop\-samples](https://github.com/microsoft/powerbi-desktop-samples) - Power BI Desktop sample files for the monthly release  Here you can find the PBIX files used in the monthly release videos
 * 【2024-07-30】[onceupon / Bash-Oneliner](https://github.com/onceupon/Bash-Oneliner) - A collection of handy Bash One-Liners and terminal tricks for data processing and Linux system maintenance.
 * 【2024-07-29】[miss-mumu / developer2gwy](https://github.com/miss-mumu/developer2gwy) - 公务员从入门到上岸，最佳程序员公考实践教程
 * 【2024-07-25】[onceupon / Bash\-Oneliner](https://github.com/onceupon/Bash-Oneliner) - A collection of handy Bash One\-Liners and terminal tricks for data processing and Linux system maintenance